coreydunkin/react-nextjs-unsplash/README.md

 yarn dev
 ```

-You'll need to fetch an API key from unsplash, then you can link to that api key from your env.local file
+You'll need to fetch an API key from the Unsplash API, then you can link to that api key from your env.local file

 Have fun!